amazingmikeyc/leaptest/Readme.md

 4. compile the Vue.js code
 5. run database migrations

+NOTE: I've tested this a few times but once or twice it failed near the beginning; if this happens, type `docker-compose down` to kill the containers, and try running it again.

 ### 2. Go to the URL

 Go to the URL: (http://localhost:8000/notes)